Forensic Order

 Does the Tribunal decide whether I should be on a FO?

-It is the Mental Health Court who decides if you should be on an FO.
+It is the Court who originally decides if you should be on an FO.

-In a small number of circumstances, the Tribunal may revoke a FO (mental health) and make an FO (disability).
+In a small number of circumstances, the Tribunal may revoke a FO (mental health) and replace it with an FO (disability).

 What is the difference between an FO and a Treatment Support Order (TSO)?